Chapter 4. References

 QR4.8.2 The Goldilocks Effect

 Humanity has long wondered how the stars, galaxies, and life itself began?
 For stars to create atoms needs stable galaxies, that would fly apart without the dark matter that just happens to prevent that.
-Stars create energy by the nuclear fusion of Hydrogen into Helium, based on neutrons that the weak force just happens to allow.
-And this fusion only managed to create the carbon atoms needed for life thanks to a just right energy resonance:
+Stars create energy by nuclear fusion based on neutrons that the weak force just happens to allow, and they only made the carbon atoms that life needs thanks to a just right energy resonance:

 The energy at which the carbon resonance occurs is determined by the interplay between the strong nuclear force and the electromagnetic force.
 If the strong force were slightly stronger or slightly weaker … the universe might very well be devoid of life and go unobserved.”
 (Davies, 2006).